-The baby name Qiana, very trendy during the late 1970s, can be traced back to a silk-like nylon fabric called Qiana.
+The baby name Qiana, which was very trendy during the late 1970s, can be traced back to a silk-like nylon fabric called Qiana (pronounced kee-ah-nah).

-DuPont put Qiana on the market in 1968.
-The company told TIME Magazine that the exotic-sounding name was simply “a computerized combination of random letters.”
-In fact, DuPont had started with a computer-generated list of 6,500 five-letter non-words and, after a full year of research and testing, finally settled on “Qiana.”
+In 1968, DuPont finally put the fabric on the market under the name “Qiana.”
+The company told Time that Qiana’s exotic-sounding name was just “a computerized combination of random letters.”
+(In fact, DuPont had started with a computer-generated list of 6,500 five-letter non-words and, after a full year of research and testing, finally settled on “Qiana.”)

 Qiana first appeared in the SSA’s baby name data in 1970: